 Healthy Turkey Meatballs

-These turkey meatballs are a go-to for dinners in my household.
+These Turkey Meatballs are a go-to for dinners in my household.
 I love that they are healthier and packed with protein and my kiddos love that they’re super tasty.
 It’s a win-win situation!

 - Breadcrumbs and egg.
 Both the breadcrumbs and egg will bind the meatballs and keep them moist.
 Feel free to use any breadcrumbs you have on hand.
 The Italian seasoned ones would work great in this recipe.
+Use gluten-free breadcrumbs as needed.

 - Spices.
 The spices needed for this recipe are probably ones that you already have in your pantry.
 You’ll need dried parsley, dried basil, garlic powder, onion powder, salt and pepper.

-These turkey meatballs could not be easier to make!
-Simply combine ground turkey, egg, breadcrumbs, Parmesan cheese, and seasonings in a large bowl.
-Get your hands in there and mix everything together thoroughly, then use a tablespoon to scoop out meatballs.
-Roll into small balls and place on a parchment or foil lined baking sheet.
+- Mix ingredients.
+Combine ground turkey, egg, breadcrumbs, Parmesan cheese, and seasonings in a large bowl.
+Get your hands in there and mix everything together thoroughly.

+- Serve.
 Once they’re fully cooked, serve them your favorite way and enjoy!

 - To keep the meat from sticking to your hands when you are rolling it into balls, try putting a little cooking oil or even water on your hands.